cemsicles/MAT-325/README.md

 # MAT325 Programs

-Repo for MATLAB programs made in this class.
+Repo for MATLAB programs made in this class. <br>
 MAT 325 - Numerical Analysis 1 - West Chester University of Pennsylvania